ryanczm/Analytic-Musings/notes/fa/fa.md

 ## Research Directions

+* Correlation Directions
     * Correlative research
         * Standard signal/model research.
 Based on a hypothesis, quantify the hypothesis, test the idea.
 Is there predictive power?
     * Anti-Correlative Research
         * The key idea here is to find situations/matches where the feature, model (be it yours or bookie) failed or diverged dramatically.
         * Then do investigative research.
 What happened there?
 Could the feature/model have priced it in?
 If so, what did we miss?
 If not, how can we neutralize this risk?
+* Correlation Types
+    * Season correlations
+        * For season-level features, we have the extra option of scattering against season outcomes (e.g points or league ranking)
+    * Fixture correlations
+        * Where we take the difference in two scores of a feature for home and away and use that is a predictor of win probabilities.

 ## Modelling Directions